National Education Policy 2020 (NEP 2020)

 The young minds of tomorrow will only be strengthened when we empower our educators.
 We do this through our extensive Teacher Development Workshops (TDWs).
 These sessions upskill and

 At LEAD, assessments target learning outcomes & competency.
 With remedial and doubt solving sessions, our teachers understand students’ struggles and help them overcome their challenges.

-National Education Policy of India 2020, which the Union Cabinet of India approved on July 29th 2020, outlines the vision of a new education system for India.
+National Education Policy 2020 was approved by the Union Cabinet of India on July 29th 2020.
+It outlines the vision of a new education system for India.
 The policy replaces the previous National Policy on Education, 1986.

 The main aim of the new education policy is to envision an education system that contributes directly to transforming India into an equitable and vibrant knowledge society, by providing high-quality education to all, and thereby making India a global knowledge superpower.